 In order to engage in language-based communication, one must be awake and attending to language.
 This is a case of structural coupling between a communication system and a consciousness (or psychic) system.
 Communication depends fundamentally on consciousness, or conscious awareness; however, the events that constitute consciousness are operationally excluded from the communication (or social) system.
-The events happening from moment to moment in the psychic system are too complex to be incorporated into communication.
+The events happening within the psychic system are too complex to be incorporated into communication.

-It’s important to understand that when two autonomous systems (e.g., two psychic systems or two different function systems) structurally couple, there is not a third system that emerges through combination.
+It’s important to understand that when two autonomous systems (e.g., two psychic systems or two different social systems) structurally couple, there is not a third system that emerges through combination.
 That is to say, contrary to some sociological theory, the two systems are not integrated.
 Two or more psychic systems cannot share the same thoughts, feelings, or perceptions.
 And while the political system and the economic system do structurally couple, they cannot form a third function system that combines the functions of politics and economics.
-That is to say, there is no third system that contains economic and political functions.
+That is to say, there is no third system that functions both economically and politically.
 A third system would cause the two systems to “stick together” and so their autonomy.
 The “division of labor” between the systems would be lost.
 In the case of integration, if the economy collapsed, the political system would collapse with it–and vice versa.

-Systems can be structurally coupled loosely or tightly, and, given the level of taxing and spending, modern politics and the economy are tightly coupled.
+Systems can be structurally coupled loosely or tightly, and, given the level of taxing and spending, the modern state and the economy are tightly coupled.
 Tightly coupled systems tend to perturb one another a great deal.
-For instance, an economic recession can perturb the political system, prompting new decisions regarding who loses and gains political power.
-Or unwise fiscal decisions of a government can unexpectedly perturb the economy.
+For instance, an economic recession can perturb one or many states, prompting new decisions.

-A case of loose structurally coupling in modern society would be the coupling between religion and politics.
-It is unlikely that a change in religious doctrine could significantly destabilize a modern political system, and it is unlikely that a political decision could significantly destabilize religion.
-Which is why the framers of modern constitutional republics took such pains to keep these politics and religion apart.
-They didn’t want religious wars that could destroy the political system or the economy.
+A case of loose structurally coupling in modern society would be the coupling between religion and a state.
+It is unlikely that a change in religious doctrine could significantly destabilize a modern state, and it is unlikely that a political decision made by a modern state could significantly destabilize religion.
+Which is why the framers of modern constitutional republics took such pains to keep government and religion apart.
+They didn’t want religious wars that could bring down a nation.

 As for psychic systems, consciousness attends to/notices its environment, which can be sensory impressions arising from within the body (e.g., a racing heart, a fever, a stomach ache) or external forces which impinge on the nervous system (i.e., anything seen, heard, felt, smelled, or tasted).
 And with internalized language, the psychic system can think about these perceptions, and, of course, think about thoughts.
-In this case, the psychic system uses the social medium of language for its own purposes.
+In this case, the psychic system internalizes the social medium of language and uses it for its own purposes.

 The main point here is that the events and structures of consciousness are completely excluded from the events and structures of communication.
 This is what it means to say that autopoietic systems are operationally closed.
-Consciousness allows communication to happen, but consciousness is excluded from the events of communication; that is to say, consciousness must remain in the environment of the communication system.
-This is good for consciousness because if communication becomes impossible consciousness does cease its operations.
-Consciousness and communication don’t rise and fall together.
+Consciousness allows communication to happen, but consciousness is excluded from communication; that is to say, consciousness must remain in the environment of the communication system.
+This is good for consciousness because if communication becomes impossible consciousness doesn’t cease its operations.
+Consciousness and communication are not integrated, which means they don’t rise and fall together.
 Helen Keller didn’t lack consciousness before she learned to communicate.

 Structural Coupling and Uncoupling

-Another way of putting this (if yet another way is needed!) is that structural coupling implies structural decoupling.
-If communication can structurally couple with consciousness, it must also be able to decouple; otherwise the two systems would be one.
+Another way of putting this (if yet another way is needed!) is that structural coupling implies or includes potential structural decoupling.
+If communication can structurally couple with consciousness, it must also be able to decouple; otherwise, the two systems would be one.
 For instance, sentences spoken or written can remain in a communication system as long as they are repeated or recur in further communication.
 The “original” speakers and listeners (or writers and readers) can be long dead, but the communication can remain in circulation.
-It’s true that some human consciousness has to be around to keep the sentence in communicative circulation; however, human consciousnesses (attentive minds) are plentiful and easily replaced.
+It’s true that some human consciousness has to be around to keep the language in circulation; however, human consciousnesses (attentive minds) are plentiful and easily replaced.
 Thus, Luhmann can say that